nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP9.png)

 On the next screen you can ignore the first option, `Set hostname`.
 The second option, check `Set username and password`.
-For user name use `nightscout` and a password with at least 8 characters.
+For username use `nightscout` and a password with at least 8 characters.
 Very important to remember this login info.

 ![rp](./img/RP10.png)